10 November 2017Written by ISCD Team

 Now we get to the technology decades.
 From the launch of dial up internet, to cable television and the release of the first Harry Potter book!
 Things like inflatable chairs and carpeted bathrooms became trends and the younger generation became obsessed with computer gaming systems and talking toys like the Furby.

-Minimalism took hold in homes throughout the 1990’s, with colours like ivory, beige and white covering the walls throughout the house.
+Minimalism took hold in homes throughout the 1990s, with colours like ivory, beige and white covering the walls throughout the house.
 That being said, children’s bedrooms of this decade were usually far from minimal, with schemes often influenced by the child’s favourite colours, resulting in a kaleidoscope of contrasting colours used on walls, bedding and curtains.

-Kitchens cupboards were usually made of oak or pine wood and worktops in laminate, giving the whole kitchen and dining area a very country-style, ‘cosy’ look.
+Kitchen cupboards were usually made of oak or pine wood and worktops in laminate, giving the whole kitchen and dining area a very country-style, ‘cosy’ look.
 Primary colours were still present throughout some of the rooms to brighten up the usual beige/ivory palette.

 Living areas were brought to life with floral sofas and cushions, complete with matching draped curtains and tie backs.
-Wicker furniture for the conservatory and outdoor areas were a charming feature, while textured wallpapers continued to be a popular choice throughout the house.
+Wicker furniture for the conservatory and outdoor areas was a charming feature, while textured wallpapers continued to be a popular choice throughout the house.

 Marc Newson’s Embryo chair is an iconic piece from this era.
-It’s minimalistic style and simple geometric lines celebrated organic shapes from nature.
+Its minimalistic style and simple geometric lines celebrated organic shapes from nature.
 A prolific Australian designer, his work is globally recognised as some of the most influential in this contemporary design period.

 Present Day